“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “Any time you like Henry”, “now seems as good as any” said Henry

-glancing at his watch reading 3:30 Friday April 27, 2126.
+reading 3:30 Friday April 27, 2126.
 Hobby nodded

 and pushed a button on his desk.
 In a moment Shelia was at the door.